List of Nintendo DS accessories: Third Party Rumble Paks & Memory Expansion Paks

 A number of unlicensed or generic third party rumble paks were released by various companies in lite or original formats as stand alone or conjunction with a flash cart.
 They utilized a number of different methods to add rumble to games, most using standard mobile-phone motor technology for rumble.
 Official ones used sliding motors from ALPS, leading to level of vibration between official and third party rumble paks being inconsistent or different (some noisier than others, or sometimes offering different settings for intensity via a flashcart menu).

 Some unlicensed rumble paks were included inside slot 2 flashcards or as separate slot 2 accessories (with slot 1 flashcards).
 These include products such as the DSTT rumble pak (designed to work with DSTT flashcart), the EzFlash 3in1/Ezflash V (which included Rumble/Memory Expansion, and NOR GBA support for compatibility for DS/GBA connectivity), Supercard Lite (which was a slot 2 DS only flashcart with built in Rumble Pak, the rumble replaced GBA support), or the M3DS Real, that came with a generic lite rumble pak, the NDS/NDSL 2in1 rumble for R6 Gold flashcart, and many other brands.
 Most of these came in black or white options (but at least one off brand included transparent shells like the Lite Memory Expansion Pak).

 Supercard Mini SD Rumble was a GBA cart sized combo-flashcart + Rumble Pak for the original DS (which had a clear atomic purple shell).
 EZ-Flash 3in1/Ez-Flash V also had versions for the original DS as well.

 Ewin produced a North American version of the lite option pak following the June 11, 2006 release of the system.
 Ewin's expansion paks came in different colors to match the most common DS Lite colors at the time (black, white, pink, light blue, and other colors).
 This used a mobile-phone rumble motor as opposed to the official DS Lite which used a sliding motor.

 There was the release of the Ez-Flash Omega Definitive Edition, which has a switch to switch the flashcart into 'Mode B'.
 This turns the cart into "Link" for DS/GBA linking, Rumble as a stand-alone rumble pak, and RAM as stand alone memory expansion for the Opera browser.

 Hacking and homebrew

 Max Media Dock

 Datel manufactures the Max Media Dock, which allows people to access, store and run media content from CompactFlash cards.
 It can accept cards up to 8 GB in size.
 This tool also lets people use DS homebrew.
-DS homebrew is software written for the Nintendo DS handheld games console by hobbyist programmers.
-A version of this was literally a card holding a 4gb HD that slid on the back of DS/DS Lite via Slot 2.
+DS homebrew is software written for the Nintendo DS by hobbyist programmers, without licensing from Nintendo.
+A version of this was a card holding a 4gb HD inserted via Slot 2.
 Datel also released another media player/backup method Personal Media Player that came with a Slot 2 cartridge called the Gigapack.

 Max Media Dock is compatible with both the original Nintendo DS and the Nintendo DS Lite.